2024-25 Catalog

 Prerequisites: POPH 401 and (EPI 404 or EPI 304) and BSTA 402

-POPH 409 Social Determinants of Population Health 3 Credits
+POPH 409 Social Determinants of Health 3 Credits

 This course will look at cultural and social institutions, as well as other components of culture, society, and social structure, that affect health and the health outcomes at the individual and community-levels.
 Topics to be analyzed include cultural traditions, social norms, politics, economics, housing, transportation, and subsistence strategies, just to name a few.
 Additionally, specific illnesses, sicknesses, and diseases linked to cultural and social institutions and the human experience will also be explored.